Wingky1208/Code-Refactor/README.md

 # code-refactor

-This the website URL for module 1 homework: https://wingky1208.github.io/code-refactor/
+This the URL for code-refactor project: https://wingky1208.github.io/code-refactor/